-Unlike the other castles, you can visit Windsor Castle throughout the year.
+Unlike many other castles, you can visit Windsor throughout the year.
 You can check out their schedule on their official website.

 What Other Monuments are Located Nearby?

-There are several historical monuments in the area, one of them is the St. George’ Chapel and the Queen Victoria Statue.
+There are several historical monuments in the area, including the St. George’s Chapel and the Queen Victoria Statue.

 Originally, Windsor Castle was supposed to be a military base for the English soldiers.
-It was built in a strategic location because of its accessibility to the capital and the royal hunting grounds.
+It was commissioned by William the Conqueror as part of the ring of castles to defend London if the need arose.
+Thus, its location was quite strategic because of its accessibility to the capital and the royal hunting grounds.

 Revisit More Historic Places Below or Read Further

-In current times, the 12-acre castle is not just the home of the royal family but also a place of history and learning.
+In current times, Windsor Castle is not just the home of the British Royals but also a place of history and learning.
 The Royal family opened some of the parts of the castle for the public.

-Guests will be able to see both the interior and exterior parts of the castle walls.
+Guests are able to see both the interior and exterior parts of the castle walls.
 They are allowed to roam around the vast courtyard outside the castle, as well as visit some of the state apartments and staterooms.

 The state apartments are adorned with some of the important paintings in history.
 Interestingly, some of the royal murals and paintings were restored to look exactly like how they were when first made.

 The royal family continues to share the real story of the magnificent past of England over the past years.
-Today, it is one of the biggest attractions in England.
+Today, it is one of the biggest attractions in the country and one of the top castles to visit in England.